Keen to learn basic pinup posing?

 - Keep your hands and fingers relaxed and dainty

 - Keep your chin up and pushed out slightly

 - Accentuate your curves, try not to stand straight on to the camera.

 If you can keep those points in the back of your mind, then you’re well on your way!

 Posing In A Swing Skirt/Dress

 Swing skirts are so awesome and my absolute favourite for every day wear.
 If you’re wearing a pretty swing in your next shoot then you’ll want to show off all that beautiful fabric and petticoat.
 The images below are all poses where I have kept my feet relatively close together, but I have still tried to create a nice silhouette with my body (since my hips are hidden among the skirt).

 I like to grab a side of my swing skirt and fan it out, especially if it’s a really pretty fabric.
 It’s also super fun to show off the colour of your petticoat underneath, use all that fabric as a prop and play around with it.
 Accentuate your waist by placing your hands/fingers inwards, drop your head and neck to either side slightly for a cutesy look.

-The images below are all poses where I have placed my feet slightly apart.
-There are so many different ways to use your hands… I like to place mine on my waist, around my neck, playing with my hair, gently touching one shoulder or décolletage area, or pretty floating hands.
+The images above are all poses where I have placed my feet slightly apart.
+There are so many different ways to use your hands… I like to place mine on my waist, around my neck, playing with my hair, gently touching one shoulder or decolletage area, or pretty floating hands.
 Just remember to try to relax as much as you can while holding your poses and shake your hands out if you feel like they are becoming too stiff.
 You always want to keep your hands pretty, and softened.